saul/fsharp-type-safety-talk/slides.md

 # We've hit Tony Hoare's goal! 🎉

-> My goal was to ensure that all use of references should be absolutely safe, with **checking performed automatically by the compiler**.
+> "My goal was to ensure that all use of references should be absolutely safe, with **checking performed automatically by the compiler**."

 ---

 # Aside

-Cheekily, `None` compiles down to `null` in the IL.
+`None` compiles down to `null` in the IL.

-This is a performance optimisation under-the-hood.
+This is a performance optimisation under the hood.

 This is fine because the **dev never has to care about nulls** - the compiler takes care of that for us.